PermanentOrg/devenv/README.md

 ## Troubleshooting

+- If running `docker compose up` results in an error due to port 80 being in use already, you likely need to turn off apache, which runs by default on many distros.

 - `local.permanent.org/app` redirects the way we're used to, except that `local.permanent.org` gets replaced with the IP where the web app is running in the URL.
 You'll have to change this back to `local.permanent.org` or things won't work properly. `local.permanent.org/app/` avoids this.
 If you are getting a CORS error, then the above redirection could have